haghard/yoctodb-schema/README.md

 ## Motivation

 [Yoctodb](https://github.com/yandex/yoctodb) has no schema and untyped query language.
-This is an attempt to provide typed schema for indexes so that we could use it to construct typed queries.
+This is an attempt take advantage of scala type system to provide typed schema for indexes so that we could use it to construct typed queries.

 ## License